Roadside saliva testing

 Driving with prescribed drug

-Under the new legislation is an offence for a person to drive with these drugs in his or her oral fluid or blood — this includes a passenger acting as ‘qualified supervising driver’ for a learner driver.
+It is an offence for a person to drive with these drugs in his or her oral fluid or blood — this includes a passenger acting as ‘qualified supervising driver’ for a learner driver.
 For details of penalties see Alcohol and drug penalties.

 Any driver (or qualified supervising driver) may be required to undergo a random roadside saliva test and tests can be conducted anywhere in South Australia.